(I'm not providing you with medical advice. Clinical correlation and professional interpretation required)

 See previous blog.
 Today we saw a patient with candidemia, presumably from a urinary source.
 We discussed species identification, and the use of the germ tube test for rapid identification of Candida albicans.

-discusses the clinical utility of the germ tube test, quoting a sensitivity of 87% and specificity of 100% for identifing C. albicans -- directly off of the positive blood culture!
+This article discusses the clinical utility of the germ tube test, quoting a sensitivity of 87% and specificity of 100% for identifing C. albicans -- directly off of the positive blood culture!
 This saves ~24h in the rapid identification of C. albicans, as the germ tube is traditionally performed off a subculture on fungal medium, adding up to a 24h delay.

 Thursday, January 7, 2010